Allerdest, Levocetirizine

 Nasal congestion develops when allergic inflammation causes vascular dilation and mucosal swelling within the nasal passages.
 Breathing difficulty, facial pressure, and disrupted sleep frequently accompany this symptom.

-Levocetirizine is mainly used to stop sneezing and itching, but it can also help a bit with congestion.
-This is because it reduces inflammation in the body, which can make congestion less severe.
+According to Medical news today Levocetirizine is mainly used to stop sneezing and itching, but it can also help a bit with congestion.
+It does this by reducing the overall inflammation in the body.

 Potential benefits include: